Hays Central Appraisal District Rendition Penalty

 Q. How do I contact the Hays County Tax Office?

 You may contact us in a variety of ways.
 You may telephone us at (512) 393-5545.
-If you wish to correspond with our office, please address your letters to Luanne Caraway, Tax Assessor-Collector, 712 S. Stagecoach Trail, San Marcos, Texas 78666.
-Our main office is located at 712 S. Stagecoach Trail, San Marcos, Texas.
-However, you may be able to conduct business at our other three substations in Buda, Dripping Springs, and Kyle
+If you wish to correspond with our office, please address your letters to Luanne Caraway, Tax Assessor-Collector, 712 S. Stagecoach Trail, Suite 1120, San Marcos, Texas 78666.
+Our main office is located at 712 S. Stagecoach Trail, Suite 1120, San Marcos, Texas.
+However, you may be able to conduct business at our other two substations in Dripping Springs and Kyle.

 Q. Can I download forms that pertain to motor vehicle registration and titles?